 Conservatism Cognitive Bias – Why We Fear Change

 Why do we tend to stick stubbornly with old ideas?
-How can neuromarketing present new information to replace old habits?
-Neuroscience research shows that people have deeply-embedded ideas and beliefs that the brain uses when making decisions.
-Learned over a lifetime, lessons we have learned during our lives become cemented in our memories.
+How can Neuromarketing present new information to replace old habits?
+Neuroscience research shows that people have deeply-embedded beliefs.
+The brain relies on these beliefs when making decisions.

 When a new situation arises that requires a decision, our fast-thinking intuitive brain compares it to similar past decisions.
-In many ways, it’s a survival technique.
 However, that same tendency toward conservatism also keep us from taking advantage of new opportunities.

 Established Brands Rely on the Conservatism Bias